LysaHannes/LysaHannes/README.md

 ## 🌸 My Name is Lysa Hannes! 🦕

-I Just graduated from Brock University with a backelors of Computer Science and Business!
+I Just graduated from Brock University with a Bachelor's of Computer Science and Business!

 ## ✍️ I am Currently:
 #### Looking for a full time job!